thomas051083/psd-psw/_pswlf-2020/3b-accounting.md

       <br>26 October 2020, 10.00am - 11.00am | Platform: Zoom
 	   <br><font color="dimgrey"><i>We will be prioritising officers from the Accounting & Finance job family for this session.</i></font>
       <br>
       <br>This session will introduce you to UiPath and advanced UI interaction.
+Get started on RPA today!
       <br>
       <br>Learning Outcomes:
       <br>• Learn the basic concepts of Robotic Process Automation.